dlucredio/testCaseAnalyzer/scripts/README.md

 ### Preparation

 Manually clone and compile all projects from the [projects list](../projects) into a folder.
+You can use [this script](./cloneAll.sh) to speed thing up.

 ### Step 1: Train or reuse commit classifier